dappforce/subsocial-docs/docs/basics/faq/Overview.md

 If you are having issues connecting, try the below steps.
 - Make sure your Polkadot.js account is set to "Allow use on any chain"
-- Make sure you have allowed app.subsocial.network to access your Polkadot.js
+- Make sure you have allowed polkaverse.com to access your Polkadot.js
 - Update your metadata
 - Turn your AdBlock off
 - Reload the page (only do this one time - please do not reload the page repeatedly).